data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x1**: _&lt;array&gt;_

     -   input array corresponding to the y-coordinates.
+Should have a floating-point data type

 -   **x2**: _&lt;array&gt;_

     -   input array corresponding to the x-coordinates.
 Must be compatible with `x1` (see {ref}`broadcasting`).
+Should have a floating-point data type.

 #### Returns